Britt McKillip

 Britt McKillip is a Canadian actress and singer.
 Her credits include the film Scary Godmother: Halloween Spooktacular and its sequel Scary Godmother: The Revenge of Jimmy, and her role as Reggie Lass in the television series Dead Like Me, the film Dead Like Me: Life After Death (based on the series), and her voiceover roles as Lola Bunny in Baby Looney Tunes, Sabrina Spellman in Sabrina's Secret Life, Amethyst van der Troll in Trollz, Cloe in Bratz, Blueberry Muffin in Strawberry Shortcake's Berry Bitty Adventures, Princess Cadance in My Little Pony: Friendship Is Magic, and Princess Harumi in Ninjago.

 Biography

-Her father is the producer Tom McKillip, and her mother the songwriter Lynda McKillip.
+Her father is the producer Tom McKillip, and her mother is the songwriter Lynda McKillip.
 She has an older sister, Carly McKillip, who is also an actress.
 Britt performed together with Carly in the country group One More Girl.
 Their debut album, Big Sky, was released in October 2009.
 The group released a new single "The Hard Way" in 2014.